--4.
+- -1.
+The certification subcommittees shown in Table 1-4 shall be held according to the items to be examined. - -2.
+In principle, the format when the Large Wind Turbine Certification Subcommittee and the Support Structure Certification Subcommittee Tower Section Meeting are held shall be that the ClassNK secretariat explains the evaluation results to the subcommittee/section meeting members. - -3.
 In principle, the format when the Support Structure Certification Subcommittee Foundation and Ground Section Meeting is held shall be that the requester directly explains the contents related to the items to be examined to the members of the section meeting.
 The only language accepted for the materials used for explanation in the relevant section meeting shall be Japanese.